nfms4redd/portal/doc/portal/description.rst

 Navigation Buttons
 ==================

 Navigation buttons are used to zoom in and out and to the maximum extent (the whole country).
-Zoom levels are discontinuous, an match Google Maps™ ones to allow overlay with their layers if needed.
+Zoom levels are discontinuous, and match Google Maps™ ones to allow overlay with their layers if needed.
 When the map is zoomed on a small area and you want to quickly move to another one, you can zoom to the maximum extent and then zoom in again to the area you are interested in.

 .. figure:: img/nav_buttons.png
    :align: center